Exploiting timing information in event-triggered stabilization of linear systems with disturbances: Sufficient and necessary conditions on the information transmission rate

 where $q(t_s)$ is an estimation of the triggering time $t_s$ constructed at the controller as described next.
 According to~\eqref{eq:ets}, at every triggering event, the sensor encodes $t_s$ and transmits a packet $p(t_s)$.
 The packet $p(t_s)$ consists of $g(t_s)$ bits of information and is generated according to the following quantization policy.
 The first bit $p(t_s)[1]$ denotes the sign of $z(t_s)$.

-As shown in Figure~\ref{encoder}, the reception time $t_c$ provides information to the controller that $t_s$ could fall anywhere between $t_c-\gamma$ and $t_c$.
+As shown in~\figref{encoder}, the reception time $t_c$ provides information to the controller that $t_s$ could fall anywhere between $t_c-\gamma$ and $t_c$.
 Let $b>1$.
-To determine the time interval of the triggering event, we break the positive time line into intervals of length $b\gamma$.
+To determine the time interval of the triggering event, we break the positive time line into intervals of length $b\gamma$, cf. Appendix~\ref{sec:design-parameters}.
 Consequently, $t_s$ falls into $[jb\gamma,(j+1)b\gamma]$ or $[(j+1)b\gamma,(j+2)b\gamma]$, with $j$ a natural number.
 We use the second bit of the packet to determine the correct interval of $t_s$.
 This bit is zero if the nearest integer less than or equal to the beginning number of the interval is an even number and is 1 otherwise.
 Mathematically, $p(t_s)[2]= \modulo \big( \floor{ \frac{t_s}{b\gamma} }, 2 \big)$.
 For the remaining bits of the packet, the encoder breaks the interval containing $t_s$ into $2^{g(t_s)-2}$ equal sub-intervals.
 Once the packet is complete, it is transmitted to the controller, where it is decoded and the center point of the smallest sub-interval is selected as the best estimate of~$t_s$.
 Thus,

-We have employed this quantization policy in our previous work~\cite{OurJournal1} and analyzed its behavior in the case with no disturbances.
+{Pseudo-code descriptions of the above encoding and decoding algorithms are provided in Appendix~\ref{sec:pccode}. \begin{remark} {\rm When the delay is sufficiently small, the timing information is substantial and the uncertainty about the value of the state at the controller is small.
+In this case, there is no need to resort to data payloads in the packet, as the plant can be stabilized using only \textit{timing information} about the triggering events, as demonstrated in~\cite{anantharam1996bits,khojasteh2018stabilizing}.
+These works simply have the sensor transmits a fixed symbol from a unitary alphabet, reducing the communication channel to a \textit{telephone signaling channel} capable of stabilizing the system.} \oprocend \end{remark} } We have employed this quantization policy in our previous work~\cite{OurJournal1} and analyzed its behavior in the case with no disturbances.
 Next, we extend our analysis to scenarios with both unknown delays and plant disturbances.
 As discussed in Remark~\ref{eee342!!!!2}, we start by showing that under the proposed encoding-decoding scheme, provided the sensor knows $\hat{x}(0)$ and has causal knowledge of the delay (i.e., the controller acknowledges the packet reception times), then Assumption~\ref{xhatassump!} holds.
-The proof of the next result is in the online Appendix~\cite{khojasteh2018eveArxiV}.
+The proof of the next result is in~Appendix~\ref{sec:proofs}.